 Let’s consider the advantages of the ship’s shore excursion first.

 But do these factors really matter?
-In my experience, no.
+In my experience, they don’t.

-In terms of disembarkation on day one, local tour operators are aware of the time that those who have made independent arrangements are allowed to leave the ship.
+When you disembark the cruise ship at St. Petersburg on day one, local tour operators are aware of the time that those who have made independent arrangements are allowed to leave the ship.
 Consequently, they set pick-up times accordingly.
-In any case, independent operators were not allowed in the terminal before the agreed disembarkation time.
+Independent operators were not allowed in the terminal before the agreed disembarkation time.

 Having said that, to avoid potential delay, be ready to disembark as soon as you are given the signal that you can do so.
 At least you will amongst the first of those who have made independent arrangements to get off the ship.

 It’s interesting to note that feedback on disembarkation from people who had bought the ship’s shore excursion was not positive.
-They reported a very early assembly time and then waiting in the ship’s crowded main theatre for a considerable further length of time before being allowed to disembark the ship.
+They reported a very early assembly time, followed by a long wait in the ship’s crowded main theatre before being allowed to disembark the ship.

 Celebrity’s shore excursions were relatively expensive.

-Other passengers who used alternative companies – for example, SPB Tours – had positive experiences similar to mine.
+Other passengers who used alternative companies – for example, SPB Tours – reported positive experiences similar to mine.

-In a nutshell, given the choice again, I would not hesitate to book a shore excursion to St Petersburg with an independent operator.
+Given the choice again, I would not hesitate to book a shore excursion to St. Petersburg with an independent operator.

 Once granted permission to disembark, clearing Russian immigration at St Petersburg was surprisingly quick and painless.
 Just don’t expect banter from the officials.

 On your return to the ship, you will need to clear Russian security and immigration, where you will need to show your ship’s sea pass and passport.
-Queues can be long
+Queues can be lengthy.

-In roughly chronological order, let’s take a closer look at the highlights of my St Petersburg tour, starting with the sights inside the city itself.
+Let’s take a closer look at the highlights of my St. Petersburg tour, starting with the sights inside the city itself.